-Electrical Rating: 50 Hz 240 Volts AC, single phase: Enclose the incoming AC power line to the heater in an approved flexible conduit connected directly to the junction box on the inside of the access door panel.
-Line voltage field wiring should be 14 gauge, with a circuit capacity of 15 Amps.
-Note: Note: The heater operating AMP draw is about 5 AMPS at 120 VAC and 2.5 AMPS at 240 VAC.
+Electrical Rating 50 Hz 240 Volts AC, single phase; 12 AMP inrush, 5 AMP steady state.
+The heater is supplied with a 240 VAC, 10 AMP, 50 Hz power cord (AS/NZS 3112) approved for outdoor use.
+The power cord wire is 3 x 16 AWG (3 x 10 mm2).
+Enclose the incoming AC power line to the heater in an approved flexible conduit connected directly to the junction box on the inside of the access door panel.
+Note: The heater operating AMP draw is 2.5 AMPS at 240 VAC.
 A 15 AMP circuit capacity is required for the inrush current at startup.
-The heater is supplied with a 250 VAC, 10 AMP, 50 Hz power cord (AS/NZS 3112) approved for outdoor use.
-The powercord wire is 3 x 16 AWG (3 x 10 mm2).

-This heater is designed to operate at 240 VAC.
+This heater is designed to operate at 230 - 240 VAC.
 It is not recommended to be connected to OR operate on a 208 VAC.

-NOTE: If any of the original wiring supplied with this heater must be replaced, installer must supply (No. 18 AWG, 600V, 105° C. U.L. approved AWM low energy stranded) copper wire or it's equivalent.
-IMPORTANT NOTICE: FOR HEATER BONDING, see page 36.
+If any of the original wiring supplied with this heater must be replaced, installer must supply (No. 18 AWG, 600V, 105° C. U.L. approved AWM low energy stranded) copper wire or it's equivalent.

 Please read the boxes headed "IMPORTANT!
-READ ME FIRST!" on pages 50 before proceeding.
+READ ME FIRST!" on pages 48 before proceeding.

-- 1. All wiring must be in accordance with all applicable codes. - The heater, when installed, must be electrically grounded and bonded in accordance with local codes or, in the absence 2. of local codes, with the National Electrical Standards.
+- All wiring must be in accordance with all applicable codes and must be wired by a licensed electrician to AS3000 Wiring rules. - 2.
+The heater, when installed, must be electrically grounded and bonded in accordance with local codes or, in the absence of local codes, with the National Electrical Standards.
 A bonding lug is provided on the outside of the panel under the vent for this purpose.
-See page 36 for BONDING instructions. - 3.
-Electrical power circuits to the pool heater must follow all applicable codes and must be wired by a licensed electrician to AS3000 Wiring Rules. - 4.
-All wiring between the heater and devices not attached to it, or between separate devices which are installed in the field, must be "Type T" wire rated for 35°C rise. - 5.
-The filter pump should run continuously when the heater is on, and for at least 15 minutes after the heater turns off.
+IMPORTANT NOTICE: FOR HEATER BONDING, see page 33. - 3.
+Electrical power circuits to the pool heater must follow local codes and National Electrical Standards.
+Note: The heater will not ignite if the active and neutral wires are reversed.
+Check the power point with an approved device.
+If required, have an electrician correct the wiring. - 4.
+All wiring between the heater and devices not attached to it, or between separate devices which are installed in the field, must be "Type T" wire rated for 35°C rise.

+- 5. The filter pump should run continuously when the heater is on, and for at least 15 minutes after the heater turns off.
 Any switches in the pump circuit (including circuit breakers) that can disconnect the pump must also disconnect the heater. - 6.
 Do not wire single-pole switches, including protective devices, into a grounded line.
 The heater is not sensitive to polarity.